PhD in Civil Engineering

-I am Rodrigo Silva-Lopez, a PhD Candidate working under the supervision of Jack W. Baker at Stanford University.
-My work focuses on managing complex transportation systems to improve their resilience against natural disasters, specifically against earthquakes.
+I am Rodrigo Silva-Lopez, a recent Ph.D graduate currently working at One Concern, where we are exploring AI tools to develop business and community recovery metrics.
+During my doctoral research, I worked under the supervision of Jack W. Baker at Stanford University, focusing on managing complex transportation systems to improve their resilience against natural hazards, specifically earthquakes.

 I envision a world in which natural hazards do not become natural disasters.
-I hope that we will learn how to live in this world without being afraid of suffering major consequences of natural disasters, and that the vulnerability of our cities and our communities will not be the result of social inequalities.
+I hope that we will learn how to live in this world without being afraid of suffering major consequences of extreme events and that the vulnerability of our cities and our communities will not be the result of social inequalities.

 Personal commitments in Academia